-In general, Max Drawdown will be highest for issues whose standard deviation is the highest.
+In general, Max Drawdown will be the highest for issues whose standard deviation is the highest.

 The gain or loss of a security/equity curve for a particular time period.

-( Price on last day- price on first day) / price on first day
+( Price on last day- price on the first day) / price on the first day

-While there are other types of SD calculations which will differ from FastTrack’s and FT Rebalance’s results, FT Rebalance’s standard deviation is calculated on a daily basis and then adjusted to a monthly basis by multiplying by the square root of 21 (the average number of market days in a month.)
+FastTrack calculates returns on a daily basis, then adjusted to a monthly basis by multiplying by the square root of 21.25 (the average number of market days in a month.)

 To calculate UI:

 - Every day, determine the % amount ‘R’ that a mutual fund is below it’s highest previous value.